Myths in Software Testing vs Reality:

 Test leads do not ‘test’

-What followed in the meeting is not relevant to us, but let me tell you that he is not alone to feel that way.
+What followed in the meeting is not relevant to us, but let me tell you that he is not alone in feeling that way.

 The reality is that the industry standard for coordination efforts is just 10%.
 Test lead is also, always a part of the QA team, which makes a lead responsible for contributing to the testing activities.
 Agreed, there are other tasks as well.

-So, a percentage of the QA lead’s bandwidth, however small it might be must go towards testing activities.
-We have to prepare yourself to be a tester doing all the tasks you would normally as a QA team member for the rest of our careers, or it might be time to consider a switch in fields.
+So, a percentage of the QA lead’s bandwidth, however small it might be, must go towards testing activities.
+We have to prepare ourselves to be a tester doing all the tasks we would normally do as a QA team member for the rest of our careers, or it might be time to consider a switch in fields.

 Misconception #3: